AndreMIsidoro/tools/README.md

 	nmap
 	searchsplot
 	gobuster : Used to find URIs (directories and files) in web sites, etc. wappalyzer : Used to find the technolagies used to build a webserver

 ## Web Proxies
-    OWAS-ZAP : open source tool to primary use of web proxies is to capture and replay HTTP requests Burp Suite : paid tool (with a free version) to primary use of web proxies is to capture and replay HTTP requests
+	OWAS-ZAP : open source tool to primary use of web proxies is to capture and replay HTTP requests Burp Suite : paid tool (with a free version) to primary use of web proxies is to capture and replay HTTP requests proxychains : routes all traffic coming from any command-line tool to any proxy we specify

 ## Execute Exploits